Read this, Read that, Redis.

 (

-values to specify IPv4/IPv6, we essentially allow any validPF_
+familyargument oflookupfromInt32tosa_family_t.
+Node uses just4and6values to specify IPv4/IPv6, we essentially allow any validPF_value.

 - The callback signature has changed to a proper